enjoythechaos/Polltergeist/README.md

 #### Phase 1a - Preliminary work - (0.5 Days)
 - [X] Get started with Heroku
 - [X] Create models, controllers, and API views where applicable for Authentication and Poll, migrate the database, create a seed file, make sure routes are in place.
-- [ ] Include model-level validations, including one for the poll-identifier that makes it unique among all polls.

 #### Phase 1b - Authentication and the root page